thescalaguy/blog/source/_posts/Creating-facades-in-Python.md

     book_meeting(meeting=meeting)
 {% endcode %}

 This prints "Booked Google meeting", like we'd expect.
 We can now continue to add more functions which contain logic for specific calendars.
-Our library can now continue to evolve without any change to the exposed interface.
-It's also possible to organise functions into their own modules, import the `register` decorator, and add decorate them to add them to the registry.
+Our library can evolve without any change to the exposed interface.
+It's also possible to organise functions into their own modules, import the `register` decorator, and decorate them to add them to the registry.
 This has two main benefits.
 One, we keep the code well structured.
 Two, the code for different versions of the same calendar can stay separated; we avoid having to write `if` checks to see the calendar version since that can be made part of the enum itself, like `GOOGLE_V1`.

 That's it.
 That's how you can create a facade in Python.